SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/05-Homework.md

 Print the final state of the array (separated by a single space).

-The input comes as an array of strings.
+The input comes as two arrays.

 The first element will be a string, containing the array to manipulate.